Teaching & Mentorship

 I mentor the way I like to learn: start from fundamentals, stay curious, and improve through practice and feedback.
 My goal is to help mentees build a process they can reuse across problems and projects.

 I came up through competitive physics (bronze medals at IPhO 2012 and IZhO 2012), which shaped my approach: clean reasoning, strong intuition, and deliberate practice.
+Co-founding an ed-tech platform taught me that great educational content requires understanding your learners just as deeply as the subject matter.
 Now, in ML research engineering, I emphasize: